Getting Started with Self-Hosted XAI Router

 chmod +x /usr/local/bin/docker-compose

-Step 4: Generate docker-compose.yml
+Step 4: Generate the docker-compose.yml

 Configuration File

-Execute the following command, but be sure to replace the values of xai_mail
+Execute the following command, and be sure to replace the four parameters in the JSON data with your own information:

 curl -X POST https://deploy.xaixapi.com/xai?raw=true \